 Meals: Breakfast & Lunch

-Early in the morning visit the majestic Taj Mahal (a UNESCO World Heritage Site) built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
+Early in the morning at sunrise visit the spectacular Taj Mahal (a UNESCO World Heritage Site) built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
+Return to hotel for breakfast.

-After breakfast check out from hotel, and head towards the Pink City - Jaipur, famous for its broad avenues, massive forts, magnificent palaces, exquisite temples and royal culture.
-It will be around 04 hours drive.
-You'll drive through the countryside of Rajasthan, thus a good way of seeing the culture of the region.
-On the way you'll be seeing many cows, the traffic will surprise you.
-Check-in to hotel on arrival.
+After a filling breakfast check out from the hotel, and head towards the Pink City - Jaipur, famous for its broad avenues, massive forts, magnificent palaces, exquisite temples and royal culture.

 After breakfast check out from the hotel.
 The private car will drop you at Jaipur airport.
 Board your flight for Chennai.
 Among Chennai’s greatest assets are its people, infectiously enthusiastic about their hometown; they won’t hit you with a lot of hustle and hassle.
 Recent years have thrown in a new layer of cosmopolitan glamour: luxe hotels, sparkling boutiques, quirky cafes, smart contemporary restaurants and a sprinkling of swanky bars and clubs.